 While the education market doesn’t typically have the deepest pockets, IT sales opportunities abound for solution providers focused on aligning with key trends.
 Below are just some of the areas you can find success:

-Security is top of mind for many school districts so there’s been a push to adopt video surveillance solutions that can help monitor students and enable a more rapid response in the event of an active shooter event.
+Security is top of mind for many school districts, so there’s been a push to adopt video surveillance solutions that can help monitor students and enable a more rapid response in an active shooter event.

 The traditional teaching model has changed.
 Teachers can use any or all of the following technologies in modern classrooms.
-Consider how many Software as a Service (SaaS) and Hardware as a Service (HaaS) sales opportunities you have with the following:
+For example, consider how many Software as a Service (SaaS) and Hardware as a Service (HaaS) sales opportunities you have with the following:

 - LCDs, projectors, projector screens – What you’d consider a traditional classroom now uses various display types to give students more engaging lessons.

-- Webcams, IP video cameras, microphones—Lessons can be webcast for students unable to physically attend class.
+- Webcams, IP video cameras, microphones – Lessons can be webcast for students unable to attend class physically.

-- Interactive whiteboards—With flipped learning, whiteboards play a key role in giving access to lessons and demonstrations to everyone in the class, whether they’re physically present or not.
+- Interactive whiteboards – With flipped learning, whiteboards play a crucial role in giving access to lessons and demonstrations to everyone in the class, whether they’re physically present or not.
 Additionally, leveraging multimedia presentations addresses the many different ways people learn.

-- Wireless presentation gateways—It’s important to be able to project or display presentations and course materials to any number of different devices.
+- Wireless presentation gateways – It’s essential to be able to project or display presentations and course materials to any number of different devices.
 A presentation gateway gives educators the ability to do so.

 - Enterprise social media apps – Educators have realized there’s value in social media within the academic environment.
 Engagement, feedback and collaboration are just a few of the benefits.

 - File-sharing apps – Learning aids and course materials can be stored and shared.

 - On-demand video servers – Videos can be powerful teaching tools.
 Not only can they be more engaging, but lessons and presentations can be viewed anyplace/anytime.
-By adding indexing, videos can be searchable by topic, presenter and more.
+In addition, by adding indexing, videos can be searchable by topic, presenter and more.

 - Team collaboration/persistent chat apps – Enable real-time teacher-student and student-student Q&A and information sharing.
-Text chats can easily be switched to voice and/or video.
+Text chats can easily be switched to voice or video.
 Additionally, past communications are archived and searchable.

 4Backup and disaster recovery